valflrt/leJardinier/README.md

 ### Installation

 First, you'll need to download/clone this repository from github.
-Then enter the folder and run `npm install` (note: you need to have npm installed on your computer)
+Then enter the folder and run `npm install`

 ### Configuration